 It’s New Years Eve, so let’s reflect, since that’s what people tend to do on this day each year.

-2019 may have been for you a year of joy and fantastic momentum.
-Or perhaps it was more of a slog through the boggy areas of your life.
-Or maybe it was the hardest year you’ve ever experienced, one marked by loss, depression, illness, or strained relationships.
-If it’s been a fantastic year, maybe you’ll hear things like “How can you make next year even better?!”
+The past twelve months may have been for you a year of joy and fantastic momentum.
+Or perhaps it felt more like a slog through the boggy areas of your life.
+Maybe it was the hardest year you’ve ever experienced, one marked by loss, depression, illness, or strained relationships.
+If it’s been a fantastic year, you might hear things like “How can you make next year even better?!”
 Or “What’s your next growth area going to be?”
-If it’s been a slow slog, perhaps you’ll hear “What have you learned from your struggles?”
+If it’s been a slow slog, you could hear “What have you learned from your struggles?”
 Or “Chin up, it’ll get better.
 Stay positive” If it’s been a year of heartache, you may hear things like, “It’s in the past, so don’t focus on what has happened, look toward the future.”
 Or “Here, try this, you’ll feel better.”

 Whatever sort of year it has been, the things that happened in the last twelve months will always be with you.
-2019 is part of your life experience, and it always will be, whether the events that transpired were worthy of celebration or a doorway to heart wrenching grief.
-You can continue striving, look for the next area of growth, or set your sights on what’s yet to come instead of lamenting what has happened – these things all have value, of course. (*In some circumstances they are more harmful than helpful.*) But no matter what has happened, you can also simply acknowledge the sort of year you’ve just navigated and gently set it down to be absorbed into the soil of your life.
+The year that’s nearly done is part of your life experience, and it always will be, whether the events that transpired were worthy of celebration or a doorway to heart wrenching grief.
+You can continue striving, look for the next area of growth, or set your sights on what’s yet to come instead of lamenting what has happened.
+You can also simply acknowledge the sort of year you’ve just navigated and gently set it down to be absorbed into the soil of your life.

 Zora Neale Hurston wrote, “There are some years that ask questions and some years that answer.”
 For most of us, I think the question years far outnumber the ones that answer.
 It can be tough to discern what sort of year it’s been until years later, because some questions take an awfully long time to answer.
 Answers are often quite different than anticipated.
 And answers even sometimes come in the form of another question.